jahzielv/jahzielv.github.io/_drafts/ihatesysarch.md

 ### Outline

 - **Thesis**: Systems programming is difficult.
-It doesn't have to be as hard as it is.
+It doesn't have to be as scary or as hard to get into as it currently is.
 Both traditional and non-traditional education groups can improve how they teach systems programming.
-Every engineer should know some minial amount of systems programming – at least how a computer works.
+IMO, every engineer can benefit from knowing some minimal amount of systems programming – at least how a computer works.
+- Intro:
+  -
 - Body 1: what's broken about systems education
   - Academia: it's too caustic/negative
   - Non-trad: it's non-existent to a large degree